perak/kitchen-examples/example-admin/README.md

 Admin panel example
 ===================

-This example will build meteor application with user account system and admin panel.
+This input file for <a href="http://www.meteorkitchen.com" target="_blank">Meteor Kitchen</a> will build meteor application with user account system and admin panel.

 To generate and run application, inside this directory type: